crunchmail/crunchmail-client-php/docs/entities.rst

 --------------------

 :Method: ``addAttachment($filepath)``
-:Summary: adds the given attachement to the message.
+:Summary: Adds the given attachement to the message.
 :Parameters:
     - ``String $filepath`` path to the file
 :Returns: AttachmentEntity